Basics

 - For performance, ensure you have indexes on the

-columns when working with large tables. - If you need a simpler estimate, you can approximate percentiles using
+ORDER BYcolumns when working with large tables. - If you need a simpler estimate, you can approximate percentiles using

-or window functions.
+NTILEor window functions.

 Conclusion

-, you can perform advanced statistical queries with ease.
+PostgreSQL’s percentile functions are powerful tools for analyzing data distributions.
+With percentile_cont and percentile_disc, you can perform advanced statistical queries with ease.
 Incorporate these into your analytics workflows to gain deeper insights from your data.